-As Chief Operating Officer, Deirdre leads our Operations team, which includes Finance, IT, Facilities Management, Legal, Strategic Planning and Governance and Infrastructure Planning and Management.
+As Chief Operating Officer, Deirdre leads our Operations team, which includes Finance, Information Technology, Infrastructure Planning and Management, Legal and Governance, Risk Management and Compliance.

-Deirdre is a Fellow of the Institute of Chartered Accountants with a background in commercial finance and fulfils the role of Arts Centre Melbourne’s Chief Financial Officer.
-She has held senior finance roles in Melbourne and overseas, including Executive Director Finance of Alfred Health and Chief Financial Officer of BUPA Australia.
+Deirdre is a Fellow of the Institute of Chartered Accountants with a background in commercial finance and also fulfils the role of Arts Centre Melbourne’s Chief Financial Officer.
+She has held senior finance roles in Melbourne and overseas, including Executive Director Finance of Alfred Health and Chief Financial Officer of BUPA Australia and BUPA International.

-Deirdre is also a Director of Peter MacCallum Cancer Centre and until April 2018 was a member of Cancer Council Victoria’s Finance, Risk Management, Audit and Compliance Committee.
+Deirdre is also a Director of Peter MacCallum Cancer Centre and a Fellow of the Australian Institute of Company Directors.